zdravkov/kendo-docs/api/wrappers/jsp/grid/columnmenu.md

 ### filterable `boolean`

 If set to true the column menu would allow the user to filter the grid.
-By default the column menu allows the user to filter if grid filtering is enabled.
+By default the column menu allows the user to filter if filtering is enabled via the filterable.

 #### Example
     <kendo:grid-columnMenu filterable="filterable">